Chapter 6

 people; government for the people

-- Believed in the wisdom of the common ppeople; teachability of the masses
+- Believed in the wisdom of the common ppeople; teachability

 2. Biggest appeal was to the